intelligentplant/IndustrialAppStore.ClientTools.DotNet/src/IntelligentPlant.IndustrialAppStore.Templates/templates/iasmvc/README.md

     https://localhost:44300/auth/signin-ip

 Once you have created your app registration, you should generate a secret key for your app.
 Your app authenticates users via the OAuth 2.0 authorization code flow, using the [Proof Key for Code Exchange (PKCE)](https://oauth.net/2/pkce/) extension.
 PKCE is an extension to the OAuth2 authorization code flow to enable a more secure transaction when exchanging an authorization code for an access token.
 It is possible for your app to authenticate users without requiring a secret key.
 However, for maximum security, you should *always* generate a secret key unless your app requires you to publicly distribute an executable file.

-Note that you may need to enable the use of PKCE on the app registration page; in a future release, PKCE will be enabled for all apps by default.

 Next, update the default scopes requested by your app on the app registration page.
 The following scopes are available: